aisingapore/TagUI/README.md

 ### CHROME
 TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
 It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.

+To develop new custom methods for Chrome integration, see this [TagUI issue](https://github.com/tebelorg/TagUI/issues/24#issuecomment-312361674) and [tagui_header.js](https://github.com/tebelorg/TagUI/blob/master/src/tagui_header.js) for examples of websocket calls from TagUI to Chrome (via Chrome Debugging Protocol).
+The function chrome_step(method, params) sends message to Chrome and returns the response.
+You will see examples from simple websocket calls such as getting webpage title to stacked ones such as handling of frame or popup window.
+To tweak how TagUI launches / kills Chrome and the integration PHP process, see TagUI runner script for [macOS/Linux](https://github.com/tebelorg/TagUI/blob/master/src/tagui) or [Windows](https://github.com/tebelorg/TagUI/blob/master/src/tagui.cmd).

+Probably the best way to see the websocket communication in action is to enter TagUI live mode (add live step in your automation flow), then tail -f tagui_chrome.log in another terminal to see the Chrome Debugging Protocol messages going to and fro as you enter TagUI steps or JavaScript code.
+If you are running on Windows, you can click on the PHP process window directly to see the messages.

-TagUI will start a separate PHP thread in the background to manage the integration with Chrome for concurrent communication.
+At run-time TagUI will start a PHP thread in the background to manage the integration with Chrome for concurrent communication.
 The [Textalk PHP websocket](https://github.com/Textalk/websocket-php) is used as it is super-light and most importantly, it works even without any update for 2 years.
 The normal approach to integrate with Chrome is through [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) project or tools [such as Chromy](https://github.com/OnetapInc/chromy) which is based on chrome-remote-interface.
 However, that approach introduces Node.js dependency which means users without a Node.js development environment cannot run TagUI with Chrome.

 In order to retain TagUI unzip and run functionality, the approach of launching a [separate PHP thread](https://github.com/tebelorg/TagUI/blob/master/src/tagui_chrome.php) is chosen.
 Since the TagUI [natural language interpreter](https://github.com/tebelorg/TagUI/blob/master/src/tagui_parse.php) is already written in PHP, there is no new dependency.
 Also, doing websocket communication within the single-threaded JavaScript environment used by CasperJS is not possible as it involves a redesign of fundamental CasperJS methods such as casper.exists to support async/await or use JavaScript promises which are not yet supported by CasperJS (for compatibility with [latest PhantomJS](https://github.com/casperjs/casperjs/issues/1663#issuecomment-285952446)).

 Like chrome-remote-interface, TagUI communicates with Chrome through [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/).
 The protocol is primarily designed for debugging the web browser instead of web automation, so many methods are still in experimental status.
 However, the API is stable enough for TagUI steps to work with Chrome.
 When chrome or headless option is used, TagUI replaces CasperJS methods it uses with custom methods to talk to Chrome instead of PhantomJS.
 When firefox option is used or by default, TagUI doesn't invoke custom methods and PHP process.

-To develop new custom methods for Chrome integration, see this [TagUI issue](https://github.com/tebelorg/TagUI/issues/24#issuecomment-312361674) and [tagui_header.js](https://github.com/tebelorg/TagUI/blob/master/src/tagui_header.js) for examples of websocket calls from TagUI to Chrome (via Chrome Debugging Protocol).
-The function chrome_step(method, params) sends message to Chrome and returns the response.
-You will see examples from simple websocket calls such as getting webpage title to stacked ones such as handling of frame or popup window.
-To change how TagUI launches / kills Chrome and the PHP process, see TagUI runner script for [macOS/Linux](https://github.com/tebelorg/TagUI/blob/master/src/tagui) or [Windows](https://github.com/tebelorg/TagUI/blob/master/src/tagui.cmd).

-Probably the best way to see the websocket communication in action is to enter TagUI live mode (add live step in your automation flow), then tail -f tagui_chrome.log in another terminal to see the Chrome Debugging Protocol messages going to and fro as you enter TagUI steps or JavaScript code.

 ### TESTING
 The step check allows simple testing of conditions.
 For professional test automation, CasperJS comes with a tester module for unit and functional testing purpose.
 To use the advanced testing features, run TagUI with test option.